pbialas7-Lectures/Graphics3DCode/Assignments/04_Uniforms/README.md

 2. Next, you have to create a buffer that will back up this interface block.
-In the `init` method create a buffer and bind it to target `GL_UNIFORM_BUFFER`.
-Then allocate `8*sizeof(float)` memory for this buffer without loading any data using the `glBufferData` function.
+In the `init` method create a buffer and Then allocate `8*sizeof(float)` memory for this buffer without loading any data using the `glNamedBufferData` function.

 3. Now load the data into the buffer.
 To this end, define two variables:
    ```c++
    float strength = 0.5;
    float mix_color[3] = {0.0, 0.0, 1.0};
    ```

-4. Bind the buffer to inteface block using `glBindBufferBase` function and
-   load those variables into the buffer using `glBufferSubData` function.
+   Load those variables into the buffer using `glNamedBufferSubData` function.
 Please respect the `std140` layout rules which can be found on page 138 of
    [OpenGL 4.5 (Core profile) specification](https://www.khronos.org/registry/OpenGL/specs/gl/glspec45.core.pdf).
 In